decentralized-identity/didcomm.org/site/content/protocols/pickup/3.0/readme.md

 1. Never activate _Live Mode_.
 Poll for new messages with a `status_request` message, and retrieve them when available.
 2. Retrieve all messages from queue, and then activate _Live Mode_.
 This simplifies message processing logic in the `recipient`.
 3. Activate _Live Mode_ immediately upon connecting to the `mediator`.
 Retrieve messages from the queue as possible.
-When receiving a message delivered live, the queue may be queried for any waiting messages delivered to the same key for processing.
+When receiving a message delivered live, the queue may be queried for any waiting messages delivered to the same did for processing.
 ### Live Mode Change
 _Live Mode_ is changed with a `live-delivery-change` message.